 You bought your first guitar, if it came with a gig bag lucky you, as it will prove to be handy for a beginner guitarist.
 However, if you do not have one, just by doing a simple google search you’ll see that there are plenty of choices when it comes to guitar cases.
 With lots of sizes, different types, various prices and I know that it can get confusing when you have a lot of options.
 That’s where I come in and clear things up so you can make an easier and a better choice regarding the issue.
-In this guide, I will try to help you decide which guitar case you should buy depending on your needs, size of your guitar, budget, and the pros of having a guitar case.
+In this guide, I will try to help you find the best guitar cases depending on your needs, size of your guitar, budget, and the pros of having a guitar case.

 A Quick Look

-Online, you will find a lot of options for guitar cases, after determining what type of case you want and the size of your guitar you can safely order a guitar case online.
-Based on my experience and research I chose some excellent guitar cases from different types and different budgets.
-Based on these you will have a good idea of what kind of a guitar case you should buy.
+Online, you will find a lot of options for guitar cases, after determining what type of case you want and the size of your guitar you can safely order a case online.
+Based on my experience and research I chose some excellent gig bags from different types and different budgets.
+Based on these you will have a good idea of what kind of a gig bag you should buy.

-The Top 8 Guitar Cases & Gig Bags
+The Top 8 Best Guitar Cases & Gig Bags

 8. Gator Transit